 Hidden behind a hillock on the North West corner (the place I’ve come to think of as Eigg’s back alley), a whale skeleton.

 The skin is rotting and the stench sits heavily above despite the wind.
 Armature starts to look more like armour and I’m wondering if two loose ribs might find an additional role within a sculpture someday.
-They twist as they arc towards their majestic length and looked poised to pierce a bag or two of clay.
+They twist as they arc towards their majestic length and looked poised to pierce a bag of clay.